ist-dresden/composum-nodes/pckgmgr/ImplementationDetails.md

-## Implementation details
+# Some implementation details

 Some notes that may or may not help a developer when improving the package manager. :-)

-### Requests for a package manager view, example and rendering structure
+## Requests for a package manager view, example and rendering structure
 - /bin/cpm/package/registryTree.json/path  -> Update the tree

 - /bin/packages.view.html/path : right frame, div.detail-content = replaced with Ajax later